chazlarson/telly-testing/README.md

 The build-in sed command on Mac OS X doesn't support the "-i" option, `gsed` does.
 The config entry lets you point to the appropriate one for your platform.
 It'd be nice if this happened automagically.

-This file is `source`ed by the other scripts and accepts two parameters.
+This file is executed by the other scripts and accepts two parameters.
 The first is a filter string, the second can be anything and just quiets the report of what filter is being used.

 ## Usage